Project Lesser White-fronted Goose

 Increasing hunting pressure at wintering sites

 One of the reasons why the migration route for the Swedish LWfG was altered to The Netherlands to begin with was that geese hunting was almost nonexistent there.
 Although resent years the costs of damage caused by geese has increased enormously in The Netherlands and therefore, they have set up for protective hunting of geese.
 The project is, through dialog with authorities, hunters and bird watchers’ organizations in The Netherlands acting for decisions that will make these hunting actions interfere with the LWfG as little as possible.
 For example, to only allow hunting during periods of the year when LWfG do not appear at these locations.
+Hunting at wintering site is not considered a threat to the Swedish LWfG population today.

 Molting sites

 A good molting site is extremely important for geese since they shed all their wing pens at the same time and therefore temporarily loses their ability to fly.
 A molting site needs to have a high qualitative forage and a low predation pressure.
 The project LWfG has started to map out the molting places of LWfG.
-One important molting site for the Swedish population of LWfG is in Lillfjärden in Hudiksvall.
+One important molting site for the Swedish population of LWfG is in Lillfjärden, Hudiksvall.
 This place is very special since it consists of a lake and a city park which attracts a lot of wild birds.
 The pasturage is limited because of high grazing pressure from all the wild graylag geese choosing to molt here.
 Efforts have been made, trying to disturb the graylag geese.
 This, with the purpose of getting them to choose a different molting site, thus the efforts only had a limited effect.
 The project is having a dialog with the authorities on further actions to favor those LWfG whom choose this molting site.

 Resting Sites